myfriendsloveme/myfriendsloveme.github.io/index.md

 >
 >  Determinism + Randomness

 [1:10 PM] I spent my entire linear algebra class doodling and writing a help letter to Theo Von.
-It goes ssomething like,
+It goes something like,

 > Mr. Kurnatowski,
 >